THE ELECTRONIC JOURNAL OF COMBINATORICS (ed. March 2001), DS#5.

-The purpose of these pages is to collect together various facts and figures about Venn diagrams, particularly as they relate to combinatorial and geometric properties of the diagrams.
+The purpose of these pages is to collect together various facts and figures about Venn diagrams, particularly as they relate to combinatorial properties of the diagrams.
+It is best viewed with a browser, such as Netscape or Internet Explorer, that supports tables, subscripts, and superscripts.
+A color monitor will also greatly increase your viewing pleasure!
 Aperiodic updates are planned and comments and suggestions are most welcome.
+If you are looking for an in-print survey, then the survey article [Ha98] of Peter Hamburger is highly recommended.

 The icon to the left appears on all the following pages.